memo-db/live2d-renderer-lite/readme.md

     premultipliedAlpha?: boolean = true
     // The smoothing factor of the lip sync. lipSyncSmoothing?: number = 0.1
+    // Volume of audio (if enabling playback). volume?: number = 1
+    // You may pass in your own AudioContext audioContext?: AudioContext = new AudioContext()
+    // The first node the audio is connected to, defaults to GainNode connectNode?: AudioNode = audioContext.createGain()
     // Maximum texture size.
 Must be a power of 2.
 Defaults to the WebGL max (usually 8192). maxTextureSize?: number = 8192
     // You can toggle various features in the animation loop.